LER0ever/EverVim/README.md

 The distribution is completely customizable using a ~/.EverVim.vimrc Vim config files.

-EverVim started as a fork of spf13-vim, which is great but not actively maintained any more.
-Unlike spf13-vim, EverVim always keeps its modern features up-to-date.
+Unlike other vim configuration such as spf13-vim, EverVim always keeps its modern features up-to-date.
 It uses [Vim-Plug](https://github.com/junegunn/vim-plug) as a plugin manager, which is async and is about 10x faster than Vundle.
 Keeping your plugins always up to date is just a command away.
 Vim-Plug uses a plugin bundle so that having lots of them won't mess up the folder structure.

 The default config of EverVim is powerful and easy to use just out of the box, and is suitable for most vim users.
 Customization is easy as well.
 With `.EverVim.vimrc` file, you can customize the whole collection without modify the original files.
 That means you're still able to update the EverVim config using `git pull` without compromizing your own modification.